Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 #### Spellcasting Focus

-You brandish your weapon when you cast spells; weapons that are listed in **Weapon Proficiency** row in the [Core Rogue Trait](../../class/rogue/index.md#core-rogue-traits) table are spellcasting focus for you.
+You brandish your weapon when you cast spells; weapons that are listed in **Weapon proficiency** row in the Core Rogue Trait table are spellcasting focus for you.
 Those weapon can also be used to perform the spell's Somatic components.
-Any other spellcasting focuses is restricted for any Arts & Swash spell.
+Any other spellcasting focuses is restricted for any Dekrat's spell.

 ### Level 3: Spellbreaker's Mark

-You learn the [Hunter's Mark](../../spells/description/core/level-1.md#hunters-mark) spell and you can cast it without expending a spell slot.
-When you make an attack that deals :class-phb24-rogue: ^^Sneak Attack^^ damage, you can also cast this spell at the target as part of the attack.
-The target of this spell is considered your Quarry.
+When you roll for **Initiative** or as **:rsc-b: Bonus Action**{ .rsc } on your subsequent turn, you can place a **Spellbreaker's Mark** on a creature you can see.
+This Mark lasts until you use this feature on another creature or the target dies.

-You the following benefits against your Quarry:
+You the following benefits against your Mark:

-***Spellcasting Type.*** You know your Quarry spellcasting ability (Intelligence, Wisdom, or Charisma), if any, and the level of the highest level spell it can cast.
+***Spellcasting Type***{ .inl } You know your Mark spellcasting ability (Intelligence, Wisdom, or Charisma), if any, and the level of the highest level spell it can cast.

-***Mage Breaker.*** Your Quarry has **:d20-disadv: Disadvantage**{ .d20 } on Concentration Checks against your attacks.
+***Mage Breaker***{ .inl } Your Mark has **:d20-disadv: Disadvantage**{ .d20 } on to maintain Concentration on its spells against your attacks.

-***New Sneak Attack.*** You gain an additional way to use your :class-phb24-rogue: ^^Sneak Attack^^: You can add your :class-phb24-rogue: ^^Sneak Attack^^ damage the damage roll on your weapon attack against your Quarry as long as you don't have **:d20-disadv: Disadvantage**{ .d20 } on the attack.
+***New Sneak Attack***{ .inl } You can add your **:class-phb24-rogue: Sneak Attack**{ .em } damage the damage roll on your weapon attack against your Mark as long as you don't have **:d20-disadv: Disadvantage**{ .d20 } on the attack.

-***No Concentration.*** The spell does not require you to :spell-concentration: Concentrate on it, though it ends early if you have the Incapacitated condition.
-All other rules, such as the spell's Duration still applies.

-You can use this feature a number of times equals to your Proficiency bonus.
-You regain one of its expended uses when you finish a **:rest-short: Short Rest**, and you regain all expended uses when you finish a **:rest-long: Long Rest**.
+You can use this feature a number of times equals to your Proficiency Bonus.
+You regain one of its expended uses when you finish a **:rest-short: Short Rest**{ .em }, and you regain all expended uses when you finish a **:rest-long: Long Rest**{ .em }.

 ### Level 5: The People's Eyebrow

 *With a simple raise of your eyebrow, you possess the uncanny ability to disrupt and foil a spellcaster's magic.*

-When you see a creature cast a spell or teleporting within 60 feet of you, you can take a **:rsc-r: Reaction**{ .rsc } to do one of the following:
+When a creature you can see cast a spell or attempt to Teleport while within 60 feet of you, you can do one of the following:

-***Mark Target.*** Use your [Spellbreaker's Mark](#level-3-spellbreakers-mark), targeting the creature, or move already existing mark to the creature.
+***Mark Target***{ .inl } You can take a **:rsc-r: Reaction**{ .rsc } to use [Spellbreaker's Mark](#level-3-spellbreakers-mark), targeting the creature, or move already existing mark to the creature that triggered this reaction.

-***Nullify Magic.*** You can expend a spell slot, if the spell was cast at a level equal to the level of the spell slot you expended or lower, the spell fails and has no effect.
-If it was cast at a level higher than the slot you expended, make a Charisma ability check against DC of 10 + the level of the spell, the spell fails and has no effect when you succeed the check.

-[spell list]: #arts--swash-spell-list
+***Thwart Magic***{ .inl } You can take a **:rsc-r: Reaction**{ .rsc } to make Weapon attack against it, provided you are within your weapon's range.
+On hit, the target must succeed on a :d20-save: Constitution saving throw against your Spell Save DC or its spell or its Teleport fails.

 --8<-- "includes/snippets/skills.md"

+[Dekrat's spell list]: #dekrats-spell-list

 ---

-## Arts & Swash' Spell List
+## Dekrat's' Spell List

 This section presents this gimmick spell list.
-The spells are organized by spell level and then alphabetized. **DC** means the spell fufill the prerequisites to be channeled through Dekrat's Special.
+The spells are organized by spell level and then alphabetized. **DS** means the spell fufill the prerequisites to be channeled through Dekrat's Special.

 === "Cantrip (Level 0 spells)"